-In the following pages we've included written descriptions to help you and your camper(s) prepare for their wonderful experience in Summer Zoo Camp.
+Some children do better with pictures, so in the following pages we've included written and picture descriptions to help you and your camper(s) prepare for their wonderful experience in Summer Zoo Camp.
 Note - the activities listed (active games, tours, lesson, art time) may not happen in the order listed.